asu2304/DA6401_Assignment2/README.md

 ## How to Reproduce Results

 1. Clone this repository and install dependencies.
-2. Download and prepare the iNaturalist dataset.
+2. Download iNaturalist dataset.
 3. For Part A, run the sweep and evaluation scripts as shown above.
 4. For Part B, run the sweep script for fine-tuning.
 5. For detailed outputs and visualizations, refer to the Kaggle notebooks or W&B report.

 ---

-## Frequently Asked Questions
+## Potential Doubts:

 - **Where is the main training code for Part A?**
   All logic is in `sweep_partA.py`.
 No separate code for Q1; everything is modular and flexible as required.